Imran Khan can be charged with treason in cipher case: Pakistani defense minister - ExBulletin

 Imran Khan can be charged with treason in cipher case: Pakistani defense minister

-Pakistani Defense Minister Khawaja Asif said on July 21 that the Cypher Gate could lead to the trial and disqualification of former Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan.
-The federal minister said Pakistani leader Tehreek-e-Insaaf used a diplomatic cipher for political purposes and could be charged with treason for using the classified document for personal gain.
+ISLAMABAD (PAKISTAN): Pakistani Defense Minister Khwaja Asif said on Friday that the ‘encryption gate’ could lead to former Prime Minister Imran Khan being charged with treason and then banned from holding public office, Geo News reported.

-While referring to the law which deals with high treason under which a defendant can be sentenced to death and life imprisonment, Minister Khawaja Asif said Article 6 can be imposed on the leader of the PTI.
+Defense Minister Khawaja Asif said the encryption gate could lead to the trial and disqualification of former Prime Minister and Pakistani Tehreek-e-Insaf (PTI) leader Imran Khan.

-He called the former principal secretary of ex-prime minister Azam Khan’s confessional statement “important”, saying the former prime minister’s aide had validated his opponents’ claims.
+Article 6 can be imposed on the head of the PTI, Asif said referring to the law which deals with high treason under which a defendant can be sentenced to death and life imprisonment.
+He called the former principal secretary of the confessional statement of ex-Prime Minister Azam Khans “important”, saying the former aide to the prime minister had validated his opponents’ claims.
+Notably, Imrans’ top aide had revealed in the confessional statement that the then-prime minister used the diplomatic cipher sent by Pakistan’s envoy to Washington last year to concoct a narrative against the establishment and the opposition, Geo News reported.
+Earlier on Thursday, Justice Minister Azam Khan said the PTI leader could face up to 14 years for using the diplomatic cipher for political purposes.
+Azam, who has been “disappearing” since last month, filed his statement as CrPC 164 before a magistrate, Geo News reported citing sources.
+The case concerns allegations made by Imran Khan, who was ousted by a parliamentary vote in April last year.
+On March 27, 2022, Khan alleged that Washington orchestrated a plan to remove him from office and waved the figure at a public rally to support his claims.
+The United States has time and again denied such allegations, calling them “categorically false”, Geo News reported.
+In his confession, Azam claimed that when he shared the figure with Imran, the former prime minister was “euphoric” and called the language an “American gaffe”.
+There can be no greater betrayal than this, Asif said referring to the confessional statement which would have validated claims by ruling coalitions that the PTI leader had jeopardized the country’s national security by using the classified document for political purposes.
+National security has been compromised and the Official Secrets Act has been violated, with Geo News citing Asif. arena, Geo News reported.

 |